Twins stop record 18-game postseason skid on strength of Royce Lewis home runs

 “It was a blessing to play today.
 That atmosphere was electric,” said Lewis, whose two-run shot off Kevin Gausman in the first inning and leadoff drive in the third sent the sellout crowd into a frenzy.

 The bigger celebration occurred a few hours later when Jhoan Duran pitched a hitless ninth to close the first victory for the Twins in the playoffs since Oct.
-5, 2004, and vanquish the longest postseason skid in major North American professional sports.
+5, 2004, and vanquish the longest postseason skid by number of games in major North American professional sports.

 “This was my team growing up.
 It’s still my team,” said Caleb Thielbar, a Minnesota native who pitched a perfect seventh.
 “I know how people feel, and I know what weight was lifted off everyone’s backs today.”